September 16, 2023

 Table of Contents

-Weekends are my time to explore.
-My homelab runs a full generative AI stack - models, workflows, UIs - and I use that freedom to experiment with things that commercial services either do not offer or charge a premium for.
-This particular weekend, I dove into two areas: image generation with ComfyUI and custom AI chat characters powered entirely by local models.
+Weekends are my time to break things and build things.
+My homelab runs a full generative AI stack - models, workflows, UIs - and I use that freedom to experiment with stuff that commercial services either don’t offer or charge a premium for.
+This particular weekend, I set myself a challenge: take a single base image and turn it into a fully interactive AI character - custom artwork, custom personality, running entirely on local hardware.
+No cloud APIs, no subscriptions, no data leaving my network.

 The first experiment used a technique called Img2Img (Image-to-Image) generation.
-You start with a base image and let the AI generate variations based on it - same composition, completely different artistic style.
+You start with a base image and let the AI generate variations - same composition, completely different artistic style.
+Think of it like giving a photographer’s shot to ten different painters and asking each of them to reimagine it.

 The second experiment combined the generated image with a local chat model to create a custom AI character.
 I used the newly generated artwork as an avatar in my self-hosted chat interface:

-- Self-hosted GenAI is genuinely fun.
-The freedom to experiment without API costs or data privacy concerns changes what you are willing to try.
+• Self-hosted GenAI is genuinely fun.
+The freedom to experiment without API costs or data privacy concerns changes what you’re willing to try.

-- ComfyUI’s node-based approach is powerful.
-Once you build a workflow, it is reproducible and tweakable.
+• ComfyUI’s node-based approach is powerful.
+Once you build a workflow, it’s reproducible and tweakable.
 Far better than prompt-and-pray.

-- Local models are good enough for creative work.
-You do not need GPT-4 or Claude for character chat or artistic generation.
+• Local models are good enough for creative work.
+You don’t need GPT-4 or Claude for character chat or artistic generation.
 A well-quantized 13B model on consumer hardware delivers solid results.

-- The creative loop is tight.
-Generate an image, use it as a character avatar, iterate on the personality - all within minutes, all on your own hardware.
+• The creative loop is tight.
+Generate, iterate, customize - all within minutes, all on your own hardware.

 Share :